Direct dark matter searches with the full data set of XMASS-I: WIMP search in XMASS-I fiducial volume analysis

 \subsection{Dead PMT induced FV events}

 We also describe how we correct for events pulled into the FV due to missing information from dead PMTs.
-This correction was carefully updated for this analysis over what was used in \cite{XMASS_FV}.
-Figure~\ref{fig:dead-pmt} shows an increase in the number of dead PMTs in the ID over time.
+This correction was carefully updated for this analysis over what was used in \cite{XMASS_FV} to address the increase of number of dead PMTs in the later part of the dataset as shown in Fig.~\ref{fig:dead-pmt}.
 The dead PMT correction originates from the observation that our event reconstruction accumulated excess events after selection in front of dead PMTs, a phenomenon that can be mimicked and verified in data by masking active PMTs in a reconstruction.
 These excess events presumably originate from $\beta$ events near a dead PMT's entrance window seal, but given that the PMT is not read out by the DAQ any more, no signal is recorded on that particular PMT itself.
 In the PE reconstruction, which the FV cut was based on, this missing information pulls them into the FV where they appear in front of the dead PMT.
-While XMASS MC was basically tuned by sample data, mainly calibration data, and deviations between data and MC are assessed as systematic errors as discussed in Sec.~\ref{sec:BGsys}, this dead PMT correction for BG-MC simulation was estimated using dead PMT effect factor extracted from observed data.
-The estimation method was first developed for previous analyses~\cite{XMASS_hiddenphoton, XMASS_exotic}.
-Here we updated the correction we apply based on the distance between the reconstructed event position projected from the detector center onto an idealized 42.5~cm radius ID inner surface and the projection's lateral distance to the nearest dead PMT's nominal position in the detector (center of its photocathode) ($\equiv~D_{dead}$).
-In smaller $D_{dead}$ region the effect due to dead PMT increases.
-The correction that was to be applied was then estimated in two steps: first critical $D_{dead}$ above which the effect of dead PMT becomes negligible was estimated.
-By reconstructing the positions of events in front of working PMTs both with and without masking that working PMT in the analysis, and comparing their respective $D_{dead}$ distributions, this critical distance was determined as ~20~cm.
-Second, setting the dead PMT effect factor by the number of events in whole $D_{dead}$ region divided by the number of events for $D_{dead}$ is $>$~20~cm as the normalization, the correction factor for BG-MC simulation was estimated so that the dead PMT effect factor for BG-MC reproduced the effect factor for observed data.
-This application was done separately for energy bins from 2-5, 5-10, 10-15, 15-20, and 20-30~keV.
+Since dead PMTs are also taken into account in the XMASS MC, ideally the effect should be reproduced.
+However, there is a difference in the strength of the attracting effect between the results of reconstructions on events with masked PMT information in real data and similar treatment in XMASS MC data.
+We speculate that this difference is due to inadequate optical modelling of the PMT.